hoangnguyen-create/Bank-Customer-Churn/README.md

 >> VALUE COUNT COMPLAIN EXITED SCRN

 The variable “Complain” was excluded from modeling due to its near-perfect correlation with the target variable (Exited), indicating potential data leakage.
+Including it would highly affect the model's predictive performance without providing meaningful predictive insight.

 >> INSERT CORRELATION HEATMAP SCRN